AmraniMohammed/components_converter/README.md

-# Component to Actor Converter Plugin
+# Components to Actors Converter Plugin

 This plugin converts components of an actor into separate actors, maintaining the hierarchy.